 There are basic guidelines available for how to allocate your paycheck each month so that the important bills get paid and you put some money away in savings.
-Figure the allocations on your after-tax salary, which is all you really have to work with anyway.
+Figure the allocation of personal or family income on your after-tax salary, which is all you really have to work with anyway.
 When money is left over, you should allocate some to an emergency fund and another portion for food, clothing, and transportation.
 Then and only then can you allocate money to your discretionary fund for play.
-According to Kiplinger’s, based on an annual $35,000 salary, your allocations should take care of your living expenses, allow you to save, go out occasionally and repay your debts.
+According to Kiplinger’s, based on an annual $35,000 salary.
+Your allocations should take care of your living expenses.
+Allow you to save, go out occasionally and repay your debts.

 Food and Clothing

 The necessities of life include food and clothing, but what brands and how much you buy is negotiable.
-When setting up a budget, including groceries, takeout, and restaurants in your total food allocation, which should be about 15 percent of your $35,000 salary.
+When setting up a budget, including groceries, takeout, and restaurants in your total food allocation.
+Which should be about 15 percent of your $35,000 salary.
 You can put aside your clothing allowance and spend it all at once or purchase items that fit into your budget each month.
-Either way, plan for your clothing allocation to average about 5 percent of your salary.
+Either way, plan for your clothing allocation of personal or family income to average about 5 percent of your salary.

 Plan on allocating about 15 percent of your $35,000 salary to car payments and insurance, gas and maintenance for your vehicle.
-You may be able to squeeze a bit more out of your paycheck for entertainment or saving for a special purchase if you don’t drive or if you own your car outright.
-For example, if you live in a city with a sufficient transportation system, you can probably cut your transportation allocation.
+You may be able to squeeze a bit more out of your paycheck for entertainment or saving for a special purchase if you don’t drive.
+For example, if you live in a city with a sufficient transportation system.
+You can probably cut your transportation allocation of personal or family income.

 Investment advisers recommend paying yourself first to ensure you won’t be left high and dry by the time you retire or if you encounter an emergency.
 The first allocation should come straight off the top and equal about 10 percent of your salary.
 You can have the money automatically taken out of your paycheck and deposited in a money market or other liquid account to force you to save.
 Use direct deposit with your bank to get that setup.